Why Having A Trust – And A Will – Is Better Than Just Having A Will

 A Will is a document that publicly tells the Probate Court who should receive your property after your death and it appoints a personal representative (called an Executor) to carry out your wishes.
 A Will is a legally enforceable document stating how you want your affairs handled and assets distributed after you die.
 It is an important component of estate planning.

 After you die, your Executor will file a Petition to start the probate process and lodge your Will in the Probate Court.
 After your Will is lodged, it becomes public and is available to everyone who might be interested.
 During the probate process, your Executor will also file a document called the Inventory and Appraisal which lists everything that you owned at the time of your death, and how much each item is worth.
 As a result, information regarding the assets you owned, the value of each asset, and who gets how much becomes part of the Court’s public record.
 With delays in Probate Court as a result of funding cuts, distributing assets by a Will can take more than a year after your death.
 In addition to the length of time, probating a Will is expensive.
 Your estate will have to pay court related fees and your Executor and your Executor’s attorney will each be entitled to statutory Executor’s fees and attorney’s fees.
-(See our article on How Much Money Will I Get Paid as an Executor of an Estate in Probate Court in California?)
+(See our page on How Much Money Will I Get Paid as an Executor of an Estate in Probate Court in California?)

 By contrast, a Trust can be used to confidentially distribute your property before your death, upon your death, or many years after your death, as you direct.
 You will still need to have a Will that acts as a backup to your Trust, in case you fail to hold an asset in Trust at the time of your death or in case your Trust fails for any reason.